AnnemiekNieboer/eindopdracht-webdevelopment/src/README.md

 **Step 3: Use of APIs from Edamam**

 In this project the 'Recipe Search API' and 'Food Database API' of Edamam are used (both the V2 version).
-You can find the full documentation of these APIs at the website of [Edamam](https://www.edamam.com/).
+For the full documentation of these APIs, check the website of [Edamam](https://www.edamam.com/).

-**important!** Before you can use this project by yourself, you need the signup for an account at the [Edamam](https://www.edamam.com/) website and add the 'Recipe Search API' and 'Food Database API' to your account.
+**important!** Before you can use this project by yourself, signup for an account at the [Edamam](https://www.edamam.com/) website and add the 'Recipe Search API' and 'Food Database API' to your account.
 This will create an application ID and key for both APIs separately.
 You need to change the application ID and key to your own application ID and key at the following files:
   - [src/main.js](src/main.js), lines 12 and 13 (app_key and app_id of the Recipe Search API)
   - [src/recipe-page-main.js](src/recipe-page-main.js), lines 15 and 16 (app_key and app_id of the 'Recipe Search API')
   - [src/functions/fetch-recipe-data.js](src/functions/fetch-recipe-data.js), lines 8 and 9 (app_key and app_id of the 'Recipe Search API')